 - Do not secretly record your employer or coworkers.
 Some fired employees channel their inner Sherlock Holmes and go way too far in their efforts to accumulate “evidence” that their termination is unlawful.
 Do not secretly tape record or video record your employer, other employees, coworkers, supervisors or other parties without their permission.
 Even if you do get something relevant for your case on tape, it will not be admissible in court (in addition to that, you will most likely face fines and criminal prosecution).

 - Do not discuss your wrongful termination case with anyone.
 Not even your coworkers (even if they were fired in similar circumstances).
-And please, do not share your thoughts about employment situation on social media in an effort to vent.
+And please, do not share your thoughts about the employment situation on social media in an effort to vent.
 First of all, you never know who your coworkers are friends with and how they are going to use your private information.
-And second of all, social media is public, which means your employer (or other party that will be the defendant in your wrongful termination suit) might access your social media posts and use them against you in court.
+And second of all, social media is public, which means your employer (or other parties that will be the defendant in your wrongful termination suit) might access your social media posts and use them against you in court.

 - Do not retaliate against your employer.
 Even if you were fired in the most terrible way.
 Let the juries and judges decide and provide you with the compensation you truly deserve.
-Many employee feel that it is too hard to resist the temptation to retaliate against the employer in any way possible, which usually includes destruction of company property and/or important files, harming the employer’s reputation, and/or sharing the company’s confidential information with its competitors.
+Many employees feel that it is too hard to resist the temptation to retaliate against the employer in any way possible, which usually includes the destruction of company property and/or important files, harming the employer’s reputation, and/or sharing the company’s confidential information with its competitors.
 Not only will you hurt your wrongful termination case with such actions, but may also face legal action.

 - Do not sign a severance agreement without speaking to a Los Angeles wrongful termination attorney.
 Let an experienced lawyer review the contents of the severance package that is being offered to you after your termination.
-While providing fired employees with a severance package, which can include pay, medical benefits, and other, is not mandatory under California’s employment laws, some employers give out severance pay in an attempt to silence their terminated employees.
+While providing fired employees with a severance package, which can include pay, medical benefits, and others, is not mandatory under California’s employment laws, some employers give out severance pay in an attempt to silence their terminated employees.
 Here is the thing: most severance agreements seek a waiver of your rights to sue the employer for wrongful termination.

 Do not make the above-mentioned mistakes unless you want to hurt your wrongful termination case.
-Speak to our attorneys at the JML Law to get the best legal representation for your particular case.
+Speak to our attorneys at JML Law to get the best legal representation for your particular case.
 Call our Los Angeles offices at 818-610-8800 or send us an email to get a free consultation now.